+I am an assistant professor of Health Informatics in Heinz College at Carnegie Mellon University.
 I am passionate about improving health care and health research through advances in computer science.
 My research focuses on the development of machine learning algorithms and use of electronic health records for characterization of disease, prediction of health outcomes, and intervention to improve lives.

 I received an MD-PhD in 2016 at the University of Wisconsin-Madison studying machine learning for health care and caring for patients in hospital and clinic settings.
 Within CMU I am affiliate faculty in the Department of Machine Learning at the School of Computer Science.
 At the University of Pittsburgh I am adjunct faculty in the Department of Biomedical Informatics.

 I am looking for PhD Students interested in temporal machine learning with applications in health care!